-- First, hire an independent consultant who can work objectively with your teams to examine the current computer system, define current and future organizational needs, develop requirements to hold vendors accountable, identify cost/benefit, and assess vendor abilities to meet requirements.
+First, hire an independent consultant who can work objectively with your teams to examine the current computer system, define current and future organizational needs, develop requirements to hold vendors accountable, identify cost/benefit, and help assess vendor abilities to meet requirements.

-- Third, include executives, managers, staff, legal and records departments, information technology, and customers in the discussion.
+Third, include executives, managers, staff, legal and records departments, information technology, and customers in the discussion.

-The older system was developed to support rules from years ago, many of which are not valid today.
+The older system you are replacing was “developed to support rules from years ago”, many of which are not valid today.
 Don’t spend money making the new system function as the old system, if the old system will not work in today’s world.

-- Fifth, identify replacement options, including extending the life of the existing system, porting, assessing off-the-shelf pre-developed (COTS) packages, and if required custom build solutions.
+Fifth, identify replacement options, including extending the life of the existing system, porting, assessing off-the-shelf pre-developed (COTS) packages, and if required custom build solutions.